5 (simple) tips to reduce food waste

-Eggs seem to be the biggest culprit in our home forever posing the should we or shouldn’t we eat them scenario?
+Eggs seem to be the biggest culprit in our home, forever posing the should we or shouldn’t we eat them question?
 So here’s what I’ve found out.
 Eggs can be stored for up to 6 weeks if kept in their carton in the fridge.
 Use the best before date as a guide, however if you’re unsure, check out the helpful tip below.

 Bonus tip: A simple test for egg freshness is to gently place them in a bowl of water.
 Fresh eggs will stay at the bottom while older eggs float.

 Regardless of whether an item is classified Use By or Best Before, correct storage is the key to retain quality and achieve optimum shelf life.